5 Factors that Influence Body Weight and Determine the Success of Weight Loss

 Here Are Ways to Help With a Low Thyroid

-• Take Care of the Underlying Causes – other than stress, there are plenty of other hidden reasons for low thyroid, including gluten, nutritional deficiency, food allergies, heavy metals…
+• Take Care of the Underlying Causes – other than stress, there are plenty of other hidden reasons for low thyroid, including gluten, nutritional deficiency, food allergies, and heavy metals…;

-• Exercise — Do some exercise which stimulates the thyroid – thus naturally boosting its function
+• Exercise — Do some exercise that stimulates the thyroid – thus naturally boosting its function;

 • Optimize Your Nutrition — eat more nutritious food.
-Mainly, food that contains omega-3 fats, saturated fat, selenium, zinc, iodine,
+Mainly, food that contains omega-3 fats, saturated fat, selenium, zinc, and iodine.

 If you do these, your thyroid will become a powerful metabolism booster.